Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 Their peaceful, happy sit-around was interrupted by a sound that had become familiar at the height of the evacuation, and become incredibly rare, now: the sound of a shuttle coming in to land.
 They looked up and shielded their eyes against its spotlights as it drifted sideways over the parked cars and tents before setting down safely on the clear ground beyond.

-“Should have known they’d send somebody…” Marlena commented, wryly.
+"Should have known they’d send somebody…" Marlena commented, wryly.

-“I’ll handle them.”
+"I’ll handle them."
 Jeremy stood, realized how stiff he was from sitting all afternoon and needed a good stretch before he could pick his way down the path toward the coming people.

 They were wearing the black jackets and green flower-petal design of Garden.
 And as he approached, a small drone hovering alongside the group shimmered, became a cascade of light, and a gorgeous young woman stepped out of thin air, glowing faintly in the post-sunset gloom.

 They had the Entity’s personal attention, it seemed.

 Well, there was no sense in being impolite with her.
 Or, uh, it.
-“Good evening.”
+"Good evening."

-“Hi.”
-The avatar gave him a small, cautious half-smile. “...Mister Griffiths, yes?”
+"Hi."
+The avatar gave him a small, cautious half-smile. "...Mister Griffiths, yes?"

-“Guilty…”
+"Guilty…"

 There was an awkward pause, which they broke simultaneously.

-“Look, if you’re here to—”
+"Look, if you’re here to—"
-“I know you don’t want—”
+"I know you don’t want—"

 Awkward pause again, then the Entity’s avatar did a convincing impression of clearing her throat.
-“Look.
+"Look.
 You have a right to choose.
 But….just in case, we’ve brought you a jump array.
-It’ll be active right to the last second so if there’s anyone here who suddenly changes their mind…”
+It’ll be active right to the last second so if there’s anyone here who suddenly changes their mind…"

 Jeremy arched an eyebrow, then looked past her to the shuttle where a team of men were carrying equipment down the ramp.

-“No. Take that nonsense away.”
+"No. Take that nonsense away."

-“We just wanted to give you the option—”
+"We just wanted to give you the option—"

-“It means you are not respecting our *choice,”* Jeremy retorted, sharply.
-“We are fully aware of what awaits us.”
+"It means you are not respecting our *choice,"* Jeremy retorted, sharply.
+"We are fully aware of what awaits us."

 The Entity paused, for several seconds.
 Jeremy wondered if that was for effect, or genuine thought.
-“The commitment we made was to save as many lives as *want* to be saved, Mister Griffiths,” she replied, eventually.
-“This array already evacuated a lot of people.
+"The commitment we made was to save as many lives as *want* to be saved, Mister Griffiths," she replied, eventually.
+"This array already evacuated a lot of people.
 If you don’t use it…it’s already done its job.
-I know from personal experience that what can seem right and powerful one day can change, very quickly, so…”
+I know from personal experience that what can seem right and powerful one day can change, very quickly, so…"

-“So you thought you’d come here with a last temptation.
+"So you thought you’d come here with a last temptation.
 As if we’re children who don’t really know what we’re getting ourselves into and need the door held open for us.
 How *dare* you?
-You’re meddling in something you don’t understand.”
+You’re meddling in something you don’t understand."

 The hologram’s eyes flicked across his face, then over his shoulder to the people behind him.
 Then she turned her head as the man next to her said something in…what was that, Spanish?
 In any case, she nodded, and gestured.
 The man headed back to the shuttle.

-“You’re right,” she said quietly.
-“We don’t understand.”
+"You’re right," she said quietly.
+"We don’t understand."

 Jeremy softened.
 He’d read much about the Entity, though he’d never thought he might meet it himself.
 He’d seen the interview where this avatar laid herself bare, both in spirit and in form, and explained as best she could the internal experience of being what she—it—was.
 How the Entity’s entire existence stemmed from the root impulse to *survive* above all else.

 How *could* it understand?
 It was just doing what it thought right.

-“Things aren’t beautiful because they last forever,” he said aloud.
-“Sometimes, they’re beautiful because they’re ending.”
+"Things aren’t beautiful because they last forever," he said aloud.
+"Sometimes, they’re beautiful because they’re ending."

 He had to give the Entity credit—its hologram was *perfectly* lifelike, in the way her face moved as she mulled that over, in the way her brow furrowed, and in the resigned sigh she heaved out after a few seconds’ thought.

-“I…we apologize.
-If you want to refuse delivery of the array, then we’ll—”
+"I…we apologize.
+If you want to refuse delivery of the array, then we’ll—"

-“We do.”
+"We do."

 A pause, a nod, a tilt of the head.
 Over across the cars, the people working on building the thing paused, argued briefly, then shrugged and started taking it apart again.

-“Thank you,” Jeremy said.
+"Thank you," Jeremy said.

 The Entity nodded.
 She-or-it looked…lost, somehow.
 So much so that Jeremy stooped down a bit to be more on her level.

-“Do you want some advice from an old man?” he offered.
+"Do you want some advice from an old man?" he offered.

-“What?”
+"What?"

-“Being what you are, this is going to happen to you a lot.
-If you can’t learn to let go—”
+"Being what you are, this is going to happen to you a lot.
+If you can’t learn to let go—"

-“Heh!”
+"Heh!"

 It wasn’t a sarcastic laugh, nor a bitter one.
 More a laugh of sudden self-knowledge, Jeremy guessed.
-Even so, he made an interrogative “hmm?”
+Even so, he made an interrogative "hmm?"

-“Oh, just….thinking how many people I’d *already* let go of, before I became…this.” she shook her head, then nodded.
-“But it’s good advice.
-I…” she paused, glanced over at the team already returning the array to the shuttle, then sighed. “...God bless you.”
+"Oh, just….thinking how many people I’d *already* let go of, before I became…this." she shook her head, then nodded.
+"But it’s good advice.
+I…" she paused, glanced over at the team already returning the array to the shuttle, then sighed. "...God bless you."

-“...You too.”
+"...You too."

 She nodded, dissolved, and the drone zipped away into the dark.
 Jeremy watched until the shuttle was loaded up again, then turned and returned to the firelight when its engines rumbled up and it took to the sky again.